ComPlat/chemotion_saurus/docs/eln/docker-installation.md

 ---

 :::info
 Documentation and processes are being reworked and improved at the moment.
 It may happen that you miss information.
-If you face problems, please let as know, we are there to support you.
+If you face problems, please let us know, we are there to support you.
 You may also contact us directly if you plan to install Chemotion. https://github.com/ComPlat/chemotion_saurus/blob/master/docs/eln/contact.mdx
 :::